tyleryouk/00os-origin/00os/processes/00reaper/reaper-implement.md

 ❌ Error [FILE_READ_ERROR]: Critical error: Failed to read 00reaper/00OS-commands/current-task.md: File not found

 Suggestions:
-- Ensure the current-task.md file exists in 00reaper/00OS-commands/
+- Ensure the file exists at 00reaper/00OS-commands/current-task.md
 - Run > reaper-os-commands-workflow to initialize or update the workflow files
+- Check if you need to create the file manually or initialize the workflow first
 ```

 ### Partial Failure